TruscaPetre/ChatGPT-edge-extension-tracker/Testing.md

 ## Features to be tested

 - Tracking "send" button.
+- Tracking the "enter" key press when sending a message
 - Tracking "edit & respond" button.
 - Store the data locally.
 - Generate report.
+- Delete history.

 ## How to test each feature